amitvermaknw/streetdeals/README.md

 ## [DealsBurst](https://www.dealsburst.com)

-DealsBurst (StreetDeals) is a daily deals application designed to aggregate and display the latest deals from various sources, providing users with up-to-date discounts and offers.
+DealsBurst is a daily deals application designed to aggregate and display the latest deals from various sources, providing users with up-to-date discounts and offers.
 First phase of this application available online at [DealsBurst](https://www.dealsburst.com).

 ## Architecture